A Curve of Secants to the Kummer Variety from Degenerate Points: Preliminaries

 \subsection{Finite secants implies the existence of a curve}

 Now we show our main result.
-Note that having a degenerate $(m+2)$-secant is equivalent to assuming that $P_1=0$.
-In this case, a degenerate $(m+2)$-secant consists of \((m+1)\)-points of \(X\) whose image through the Kummer morphism \(K\) lie on a \(m\)-plane of \(K(X)\) tangent with multiplicity \(2\) at one of them.
+Note that having a degenerate \((m+2)\)-secant \(m\)-plane is equivalent to assuming that \(P_1=0\).
+In this case, a degenerate \((m+2)\)-secant \(m\)-plane consists of \((m+1)\)-points of \(X\) whose image through the Kummer morphism \(K\) lie on a \(m\)-plane of \(K(X)\) tangent with multiplicity \(2\) at one of them.

-For what follows, consider the reduced subscheme \(Y=\set{a_1,\ldots,a_{m+2}}\) of \(X\).
-Due to the equivalencies from the previous sections, we can achieve the following result from geometric properties of \(X\) and the points \(u,b_1,\ldots,b_m\) of \(X\) defined in 3.2.
+For what follows, consider the reduced subscheme \(Y=\{a_1,\ldots,a_{m+2}\}\) of \(X\).
+Due to the equivalencies from the previous sections, we can achieve the following result from geometric properties of \(X\) and the points \(u,b_1,\ldots,b_m\) of \(X\) defined in the previous section.